omjadas/ONYX_firebase/README.md

 # ONYX_server

-clone repo and run using npm start
+clone repo, install packages using npm install, and run using npm start